vfmarchezini/Chatbot-Google-Cisco/README.md

 Running the project
-Copy the "flaskr" folder inside TestProject-master to C:\Projects\Python\DialogFlow You should have to folders: energisaenv and flaskr Open flaskr
+Copy the "flaskr" folder inside TestProject-master to C:\Projects\Python\DialogFlow You should have two folders: energisaenv and flaskr Open flaskr
 Run python<version> app.py